weijun-arc/SANet/README.md

     cd src
     python3 test.py
 ```
-- After testing, predcitions of testing dataset will be saved in `eval/SANet/` folder.
+- After testing, predictions of testing dataset will be saved in `eval/SANet/` folder.

 ## Evaluation
-- To evaluate the performace of F3Net, please use MATLAB to run `main.m`
+- To evaluate the performace of SANet, please use MATLAB to run `main.m`
 ```shell
     cd eval
     matlab